hallelujah-101/paloni_flutter/README.md

 ### Setting up a Google Cloud account and a Firestore database

-This project is built on Google Cloud resources and uses a Firestore database as a memory store.
+This project is built on Google Cloud resources.
 The steps below are required to setup these resources.

 - Log into your google cloud account and create a project
   - [Setting up a Google Cloud account and Project](https://developers.google.com/workspace/guides/create-project)